paucabar/AimSeg/documentation/HANDBOOK.md

 **Pre-processing**

-Please note that ilastik only supports a series of file formats (check [Supported File Formats](https://www.ilastik.org/documentation/basics/dataselection.html)).
-Therefore, it may be necessary to transform the image dataset into a format supported by ilastik.
-Moreover, in order to reuse an ilastik project in different datasets, it will be necessary to pre-process the input data using the same parameters.
-Normalisation may be helpful to reuse the same trained model for different datasets.
+Please take note that ilastik has specific supported file format (refer to [Supported File Formats](https://www.ilastik.org/documentation/basics/dataselection.html)).
+Therefore, you may need to convert your image dataset into a format compatible with ilastik.
+Additionally, to utilise the same trained model on different datasets, it's important to pre-process the input data with consistent parameters.
+Normalisation can be advantageous when aiming to apply the same trained model to various datasets.

-1. Run the **Pre-processing** script (<code>Plugins>AimSeg>Pre-processing</code>)
+1. Execute the **Pre-processing** script by going to <code>Plugins > AimSeg > Pre-processing</code>.
-2. Select the directory containing the image dataset to be pre-processed
+2. Select the directory containing the image dataset that requires pre-processing.
-3. Image width and height will be divided by the <code>Downsample</code> value
+3. The image width and height will be divided by the <code>Downsample</code> value.
-4. Check <code>Normalize</code> if you want to stretch the image histogram in a 0-1 range
+4. Check the <code>Normalize</code> option if you wish to stretch the image histogram within a 0-1 range.
-5. Set the percentage of saturated pixels (<code>% Sat Pixels</code>)
+5. Set the percentage of saturated pixels using <code>% Sat Pixels</code>.
-6. Run
+6. Click the <code>Run</code> button.

-The pre-processed dataset will be stored in a new folder named after the selected folder adding the postfix  *_pre-processed*.
-The original images are converted to 32-bit for normalisation and saved as tif files.
+The pre-processed dataset will be saved in a new folder named after the selected folder with the addition of the postfix __pre-processed_.
+The original images are converted to 32-bit for normalisation and saved as TIF files.

-**Filtering (optional)**
+**Post-processing RoiSets (optional)**

-It is possible to filter out those ROIs corresponding to fibre cross-sections on the edges or missing any ROI set.
-Additionally, if any ROI set is manually edited, the hierarchy will be re-established
+This command allows you to filter out ROIs corresponding to fiber cross-sections on the edges or any missing ROI sets.
+Additionally, if any ROI set is manually edited, the hierarchy will be re-established.

-1. Run the **Filtering** script (<code>Plugins>AimSeg>Post-processing RoiSets</code>)
+1. Run the **Post-processing** RoiSets script by navigating to <code>Plugins > AimSeg > Post-processing RoiSets</code>.
-2. <code>Browse</code> to select the _Image File_ (note that the RoiSets (zip files) must be stored in the image file parent folder to access them)
+2. Use the <code>Browse</code> button to select the _Image File_ (note that the RoiSets (ZIP) should be stored in the parent folder of the image file for access).
-3. The <code>Axon Autocomplete</code> mode will create axon ROIs when these are missing, like the AimSeg workflow.
+3. The <code>Axon Autocomplete</code> mode will generate axon ROIs in cases where they are missing, following the AimSeg workflow.
-4. Check <code>Export Binary Mask</code> to store the corresponding ROI masks in the working directory.
+4. Check the <code>Export Binary Mask</code> option to store the corresponding ROI masks in the working directory.
-5. <code>Run</code>
+5. Click <code>Run</code>.

+**Export Masks**

+This command exports two different types of masks:
+* Instance labels for the axon, inner region, and fiber.
+* Semantic masks obtained by combining the labels, differentiating between four semantic classes: axon, inner tongue, myelin, and background.

+**Visialise**

+This command displays an overlay of the semantic segmentation on the original image for visualization purposes.

 ## How to cite